An optimal transport formulation of the Einstein equations of general relativity: Optimal transport formulation of the Einstein equations

 and using Corollary \ref{thm:RicciLowerBound} to sharpen the lower bound in \eqref{eq:RicLambdaOT} for the constant case, we obtain the following optimal transport formulation of Einstein vacuum equations.

 \begin{theorem} Let $(M,g,\cC)$ be a space-time of dimension $n \geq 3$ and let $\Lambda\in \R$.
-Then the following assertions are equivalent: \begin{enumerate} \item[(1)] The space-time $(M,g,\cC)$ satisfies Einstein vacuum equations of General Relativity \eqref{eq:EELambda} corresponding to cosmological constant equal to $\Lambda$. \item[(2)] For every $p\in (0,1)$ the following holds.
-For every relatively compact open subset $E\subset\subset \Int(\cC)$ there exist $R=R(E)\in (0,1)$ and a function
+Then the following assertions are equivalent: \begin{enumerate} \item[(1)] The space-time $(M,g,\cC)$ satisfies Einstein vacuum equations of General Relativity \eqref{eq:EELambda} corresponding to cosmological constant equal to $\Lambda$. \item[(2)] For every $p\in (0,1)$ and for every relatively compact open subset $E\subset\subset \Int(\cC)$ there exist $R=R(E)\in (0,1)$ and a function